smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 TODO: Master-Slave topology!

 Each *SmartAnthill Device* (also known as 'Ant') is either *SmartAnthill Hobbyist Device*, or a *SmartAnthill Mass-Market Device*.
 While these devices are similar, there are some differences as outlined below.
-In addition, in a completely different and independent dimension each SmartAnthill Device is either a "Simple Device", or an "IP-enabled Device".
+In addition, in a completely different and independent dimension each SmartAnthill Device is either a *Simple Device*, or an *IP-enabled Device*.

-These properties are independent of each other, so it is possible to have all four different types of devices: SmartAnthill Hobbyist Simple Device, SmartAnthill Hobbyist IP-enabled Device, SmartAnthill Mass-Market Simple Device, and SmartAnthill Mass-Market IP-enabled Device.
+These properties are independent of each other, so it is possible to have all four different types of devices: *SmartAnthill Hobbyist Simple Device*, *SmartAnthill Hobbyist IP-enabled Device*, *SmartAnthill Mass-Market Simple Device*, and *SmartAnthill Mass-Market IP-enabled Device*.

 .. _saoverhobdev:

 SmartAnthill Hobbyist Device
 ''''''''''''''''''''''''''''

 A diagram of a typical *SmartAnthill Hobbyist Device* is provided in section :ref:`saoverdevices`.
-SmartAnthill Hobbyist Device consists of an MCU, communication module, and one or more sensors and/or actuators (which are also known as 'ant body parts').
+SmartAnthill Hobbyist Device consists of an MCU, persistent storage (such as EEPROM or Flash), communication module, and one or more sensors and/or actuators (which are also known as 'ant body parts').
+TODO: add persistent storage to the diagram.
 MCU on SmartAnthill Hobbyist Device runs several layers of software:

 * **SmartAnthill-Generated Software** it is system-specific, i.e. it is generated for each system
 * **Device-Specific Plugins** for each type of sensor or actuator present
-* :ref:`saprotostack` protocol stack is generic, i.e. it is intended to be pretty much the same for all SmartAnthill Devices
+* :ref:`saprotostack`; it is generic, i.e. it is intended to be pretty much the same for all SmartAnthill Devices. :ref:`saprotostack` uses persistent storage, in particular, to provide security guarantees.

 An important part of *SmartAnthill Hobbyist Device* (which is absent on SmartAnthill Mass-Market Devices) is programming interface; for example, it can be some kind of SPI, UART or USB.